SumoLogic/sumologic-documentation/docs/integrations/containers-orchestration/vmware.md

 To install a Collector to collect logs and metrics, refer to this [link](/docs/send-data/installed-collectors) for installation instructions.

-### Step 3: Collect logs and metrics for the VMware App
+### Step 3: Collect logs and metrics for the VMware app

-This section explains how to set up a vCenter server, host, or VM to collect logs and metric for the Sumo Logic App for VMware.
+This section explains how to set up a vCenter server, host, or VM to collect logs and metric for the Sumo Logic app for VMware.

 #### Collecting event messages